microsoft/playwright/docs/src/api/class-android.md

 * since: v1.28
 - `wsPath` <[string]>

-Path at which to serve the Browser Server.
+Path at which to serve the Android Server.
 For security, this defaults to an unguessable string.

 :::warning